-If your child is age 19 or older, but not yet 25, and is completing his or her studies in May or June, then he or she may lose eligibility for coverage as a dependent child under your dental and vision plans.
+If your child is age 19 or older, but under age 25, and is completing his/her studies in May or June, then he/she may lose eligibility for coverage as a dependent child under your dental and vision plans.

 You must notify your state agency’s health benefits administrator of your child’s change in student status, and you should request information about how to continue their dental and vision coverage.

 The federal Patient Protection and Affordable Care Act requires insurers to offer children coverage as dependents on their parents’ health insurance plan up to age 26, but that only applies to medical care, not dental or vision care.

 Under the EmblemHealth (formerly GHI) Preferred Dental Plan and the NYS Vision Plan, your unmarried dependent children age 19 or older, but under age 25, are eligible for coverage if they are full-time students.
 They continue to be eligible until the first of the following dates: